ocramz/ocramz.github.io/posts/2024-12-16-deep-music-rec-pt1.markdown

 * Compute the graph in-degrees from the edges: `INSERT OR REPLACE INTO nodes_degrees SELECT to_node, count(to_node) FROM edges GROUP BY to_node`
 * Download top $k$ albums by in-degree centrality: `SELECT album_url, nodes.album_id FROM nodes INNER JOIN nodes_degrees ON nodes.album_id = nodes_degrees.album_id WHERE degree > {degree_min} ORDER BY degree DESC LIMIT {k}`.
 So far we used $k = 50$.
 * For each track in each album: split the audio in 30-seconds chunks, and assign it to either the training or test or validation partition.
-It's crucial to fix the chunk length, as PyTorch works with data batches, and each batch is a (anchor, positive, negative)-tuple of $B \times T \times F$ tensors (batch size, time steps, frequency bins).
+It's crucial to fix the chunk length, as PyTorch works with data batches, and each batch is a (anchor, positive, negative)-tuple of $B \times T$ tensors (batch size, time steps).
 * Compute the preference graph distances for each album
 * For each dataset partition and audio chunk, sample a few other chunks from the graph distance map (<a href="https://en.wikipedia.org/wiki/Isochrone_map">"isochrone"</a>?).